What is vaginal electrical stimulation (VES) and what is it used for?

-Vaginal electrical stimulation (VES) is a technique sometimes used in women’s pelvic floor physical therapy.
+Vaginal electrical stimulation (VES) is a treatment technique sometimes used in women’s pelvic floor physical therapy.

 The pelvic floor muscles work together to keep the urinary and bowel systems working smoothly.
-They are also important for a woman’s sexual health, as they are involved in arousal, lubrication, and orgasm.
+The muscles and pelvic support are also important for a woman’s sexual health, as they are involved in arousal, lubrication, and orgasm.

 Sometimes, the pelvic floor muscles need strengthening and toning.
 There are a number of different techniques that can be used, including VES.

-VES can be done in the doctor’s office or with a personal device at home.
+- VES can be done in a health care professional’s office or with a personal device in the privacy of the patient’s home.

-The strength of the current can be adjusted for a woman’s comfort.
-She or her doctor can also control the amount of time the current lasts.
+- The strength of the current can be adjusted higher or lower for a woman’s comfort.
+She or her health care professional can also control the amount of time the current lasts.
 Usually, the procedure involves short periods of current alternating with periods of rest.

-The overall results from the two groups were not much different.
-The researchers noted that VES might be effective for sexual dysfunction only, but more research is needed.
+- The overall results from the two groups were not much different.
+The researchers noted that VES might be effective for sexual dysfunction only, but further detailed research is needed.

-Women who feel they might benefit from VES in particular, or from pelvic floor physical therapy in general, are encouraged to talk to their doctor.
+Women who feel they might benefit from VES in particular, or from pelvic floor physical therapy in general, are encouraged to talk to their health care provider.
 VES could be used along with other techniques to improve pelvic floor muscle strength and tone and enhance sexual satisfaction.